-Otology: The anesthetic technique allows facial nerve monitoring, provides an immobile field with minimal blood loss and facilitates smooth emergence.
+Otology: The anesthetic technique for tympanomastoidectomy and cochlear implant surgery allows facial nerve monitoring, provides an immobile field with minimal blood loss and facilitates smooth emergence.
 Patients receive prophylaxis for postoperative nausea and dizziness.

 Nasal surgery and sleep disorder surgeries: Patients with sinus disease benefit from adequate analgesia and prophylaxis for postoperative nausea.
 Obstructive sleep apnea patients require assessment of cardiopulmonary disease, evaluation for potential airway difficulty and appropriate postoperative monitoring.

 Endoscopic laser surgery: CO2 laser surgery is used in the treatment of benign and malignant laryngeal disease, allowing surgical precision and hemostasis.
 Prevention and management of airway fires, selection of laser-safe endotracheal tubes and the application of jet ventilation are distinctive aspects of anesthesia for laser surgery.